-Jeremy is a chartered member of the Royal Town Planning Institute and manages the Planning Team at Pro Vision
+Jeremy is a chartered member of the Royal Town Planning Institute and joined Pro Vision in 2001.

-Jeremy has been with Pro Vision since 2001 and has over 20 years experience, both in the public and private sectors.
+He has over 20 years' experience and has worked in both the public and private sectors.
 Prior to joining Pro Vision, he held posts with the Environment Agency, Poole Borough Council and Adams Hendry.

 Katherine holds a BA (Hons) degree in Town Planning from the University of Westminster, and an MSc in Town and County Planning from the University of Reading.
 She joined Pro Vision in 2014 and became an Associate Director in April 2015.
 In January 2018, Katherine became a Planning Director.

 As a Chartered Town Planner Katherine has been a Member of the Royal Town Planning Institute since 2007.
 Before joining Pro Vision, Katherine started her career at Vail Williams as a Graduate Planner and worked at Basingstoke and Deane Borough Council as a Senior Planner.
 She was recognised as a “Rising Star” by the Council and selected for the District Council’s Network staff development program in 2013.

 Katherine has a wide range of experience in the preparation and management of planning applications for major residential developments.
 She has appeared as an expert planning witness at Planning Inquiries for Basingstoke Council and at the Examination in Public for the West Berkshire Housing Site Allocations DPD and the North Northamptonshire Joint Core Strategy.
 Katherine has also represented clients in securing allocations through Neighbourhood Plans including appearing at the Stratfield Mortimer Neighbourhood Plan Examination.